aloramiaa/MyRPC/README.md

   - `TOKEN`: your Discord self token
 - **Deploy**.
 After it’s live, copy the service URL, e.g. `https://your-app.onrender.com/`.

+### Deploy with Docker (Alternative)
+- If your Render service expects a Dockerfile build, this repo now includes a `Dockerfile`.
+- Create a Web Service (Docker) and point to this repo.
+- Set env var `TOKEN` in Render.
+- Build and deploy.
+The container exposes port 3000 and binds to Render `PORT` automatically.

 ### UptimeRobot Ping
 - Create a new HTTPS monitor in UptimeRobot.
 - **URL**: `https://your-app.onrender.com/healthz`